o2r-project/erc-spec/docs/spec/index.md

 The base directory MUST contain an [ERC configuration file](#erc-configuration-file).

-Besides the files mentioned in this specification, the base directory may contain any other file and directories.
+Besides the files mentioned in this specification, the base directory may contain any other files and directories.

 ### Main document & display file